Overview

 Originality checker |

-Originality reports are available through Google, but are reviewed from Schoology.
-Your district’s Google subscription level will determine the allowed usage of the plagiarism checker. |
+Originality reports are available through Google but reviewed from Schoology.
+The level of your district’s Google subscription will determine the allowed usage of the plagiarism checker. |

 Originality reports are fully integrated into the Google grading workflow.
-Your district’s Google subscription level will determine the allowed usage of the plagiarism checker. |
+The level of your district’s Google subscription will determine the allowed usage of the plagiarism checker. |

 |